*According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 17.

 |(d) Skull||(iii) Sutures|

-7. What are the different types of movements exhibited by the cells of human body?
+7. What are the different types of movements exhibited by the cells of the human body?

-Movement is considered to be one of the fundamental characteristics which is observed in the living entities.
-The different types of movements exhibited by the human body cells are:
+Movement is considered to be one of the fundamental characteristics which are observed in living entities.
+The different types of movements exhibited by the human body cells are listed below:

 3. Ciliary movement – Sex cells (sperms and ova) exhibit this type of movement.
 This movement facilitates the passage of ova via the fallopian tube on its way to the uterus.